cds-snc/gcds-docs/src/en/components/footer/code.md

 “3rd link label”: “href”
 }
 ```
-- For the main band, set the `sub-links`, by passing an object or an object in a string in the following format:
+- For the footer links band, set the `sub-links`, by passing an object or an object in a string in the following format:
 ```js
 {
 “1st link label”: “href”